Going for the AWS cloud practionner certificate

 As you may know, you go back to the fundamentals about networking like

-there is no NAAS (Network As A Service) or that the application loadbalancer (ALB) is different from a classical network loadbalancer or what is transactional database
+no NAAS (Network As A Service) or that the application loadbalancer (ALB) is different from a classical

 and how different it is from a NoSQL db and many fundamentals as such